Dr Carra’s helpful tips for Travelling with Pets

 Show all

-Traveling by car is relatively easy with a well accustomed pet.
+Travelling by car is relatively easy with a well accustomed pet.
 But if you have a new addition or have not had the need to transport them in the car, (except for that annual vaccination at the vets), my first tip is to do some ground work.

 Dummy runs